petersonR/selectInferToolkit/README.md

 #> 11 carb         NA        NA         NA     NA      NA
 ```

+Here we see that after adjusting for the selective process, we are
+unable to claim significance of any of these effects (and have quite
+large CIs).

 #### Bootstrapping

-What about bootstrapping?
+Another option often considered in for quantifying uncertainty of

-When bootstrapping the data and performing model selection, we have to
+post-selection estimators is bootstrapping.
+When bootstrapping the data
+and performing model selection, we have to decide how to handle the case
-decide how to get distribution of variables when sometimes that variable
-could be selected while other times, it doens’t.
+when, for a particular bootstrap sample, some of the variables are not
+selected.
+We consider three possible decisions: ignoring non-selections,
+treating them as confident nulls, or treating them as uncertain nulls.
+We describe each approach in the following subsections.

-##### Ignored null
+##### Ignored non-selections

 In this case, we first perform the variable selection using whole data
 set and prefer model selection method using either `step_ic()` or
 `pen_cv()` functions.
 Then for inference, we only focus on variables
-that are selected on whole data when doing bootstrap.
+that are selected on whole data when bootstrapping.

 To obtain the bootstrap distribution of each $\hat{\beta}_j$ selected by
+our initial model selection procedure, (which we dub our “prime” model),
-model selection procedure,we proceed as follows: For each bootstrap
+we proceed as follows: For each B iterations, we resample the data with
-iteration, we resample the data with replacement, apply the same model
+replacement, apply the same model selection method to the resampled
-selection method to the re sampled data, and save the coefficients for
+data, and save the coefficients *for variables that were selected in
-variables that were selected in first step.
-If a variable in the prime
-model in step 1 is not selected in the current bootstrap model, we set
+first step*.
+If a variable in the prime model is not selected in the
-its coefficient to zero.
-This process provides a bootstrap distribution
+current bootstrap model, we set its coefficient to zero.
+This process
-for each variable that was selected in full dataset, allowing us to
+provides a bootstrap distribution for each variable that was selected in
-calculate confidence intervals based on the quantiles of these
+full dataset, allowing us to calculate confidence intervals based on the
-distributions.
+quantiles of these distributions.

 ``` r
 set.seed(1)